1000 Children Received a Sweeter Dreams Bed of Their Own in 2020

 Children that are recipients of beds through The Sweeter Dreams program receive a new twin size mattress and frame as well as bedding and a pillow.
 The crib sets provided to infant program recipients include sheets and instructions for safe sleep in both English and Spanish.

-Since March, we have worked to cover the “last mile” by partnering with many local nonprofits and each bed or crib delivered has been bundled with additional critical resources including:
+Since March of 2020, The Green Chair Project has worked to cover the “last mile” by partnering with many local nonprofits.
+Each bed or crib delivered has been bundled with additional critical resources including:

 - Nutritious non-perishable food staples